Welcome to Anesthesia and Critical Care Reviews and Commentary (ACCRAC)

 Who runs ACCRAC?

 My name is Jed Wolpaw.
-I am an assistant professor of anesthesia and critical care medicine at Johns Hopkins University School of Medicine.
+I am an associate professor of anesthesia and critical care medicine at Johns Hopkins University School of Medicine.
 I am board certified in anesthesia and in adult critical care medicine.
 I completed medical school and Anesthesia residency at UCSF in San Francisco.
 I then did a critical care fellowship at Johns Hopkins and stayed on faculty when I finished my fellowship.
 I have a master’s degree in education and dedicate a large portion of my time to teaching medical students, residents and fellows.
 My research interests focus on medical education, communication and physician well-being.
 My goal in starting this podcast is to provide an accessible way for anyone interested in anesthesia and critical care to review basic topics, ongoing research, and interesting debates while working out or commuting.

 I can be reached at email@example.com